Dagmara Avelar: Committees

-Avelar currently serves on six House committees and one House subcommittee: the Appropriations-Public Safety committee; the Cybersecurity, Data Analytics, & IT committee; the Health Care Availability & Access committee; the Judiciary - Civil committee; the State Government Administration committee; the Transportation: Regulation, Roads committee; as well as the Family Law & Probate subcommittee.
+Avelar currently serves on eight House committees and four House subcommittees: the Appropriations-Pensions & Personnel committee; the Economic Opportunity & Equity committee; the Health Care Availability & Access committee; the Labor & Commerce committee; the Personnel & Pensions committee; the Prescription Drug Affordability & Accessibility committee; the Revenue & Finance Committee; Transportation: Regulation, Roads, & Bridges committee; as well as the Job & Workforce Development subcommittee; the Pharmacy Benefit Manager subcommittee; Sales Tax subcommittee; and the Tax Policy: Finance subcommittee.

 Legislation

 Several bills filed by Rep. Avelar have gone on to become law.
 These include an amendment to the Environmental Protection Act that requires groundwater monitoring at some construction sites, legislation that requires hospitals to proactively offer charity care options to uninsured patients, and a statute that requires insurance companies that issue group accident and health policies to offer these policies to local chambers of commerce.

 Electoral history

 Personal life

 Avelar resides in Bolingbrook, Illinois.
 She became a naturalized US citizen in April 2016.